 Add a Poll

 Polls are interactive stickers that allow viewers to answer questions.
 It’s a great tool for engaging with your audience.
 It helps you to understand exactly what appeals to them.
-Which not only adds to the quality of your Instagram page, but helps you to cater your blog posts to your audience.
+This not only adds to the quality of your Instagram page but helps you to cater your blog posts to your audience.
 This is the ultimate win for everyone.